 Any threat of this type will not be tolerated.
-A student making a bomb threat will be subject to expulsion and dealt with to the full extent of the law.
+A student making a bomb or terroristic threat will be subject to expulsion and dealt with to the full extent of the law.
+The school will notify the parent of each student at the campus if the school receives a bomb threat or terroristic threat relating to a campus or other school facility at which students are present.